peterhry/peterhrynkow.com/resume.md

 **Rival Technologies**<br>
 _Software Engineering Manager_<br>
-Nov 2018 - Present<br>
+Nov 2018 - Present

 Responsibilities:
 - Scoping, documenting, and overseeing development work
 - Serving as Scrum Master during development sprints
 - Coaching, mentoring, and motivating the development team
-- Championing a culture of excellence and accountability within the development team
+- Championing a culture of excellence and accountability within the organization
 - Defining developer roles and responsibilities
 - Career development and planning
 - Recruiting, phone screens, and interviews